palaniraja/fundMeATesla/README.md

 with all the uncertainty (ignoring my personal reasons) I am hesitant to get one on my own.

-on a side note, if you are [Jack](https://www.youtube.com/watch?v=abiXFzuhRxQ) and willing to negotiate for me with my next employer, I'll give you a $1000 and I am serious.
-I am bad at negotiation; I am a good resource, I work more than whatever they pay (if I may blow one's own trumpet here) don't want to talk to HR.
+On a side note, if you are one like [Jack Donaghy](https://www.youtube.com/watch?v=abiXFzuhRxQ) and willing to negotiate for me with my next employer, I'll give you a $1000 and I am serious.
+I am bad at negotiation; I am a good resource, I work more than whatever they pay (if I may blow one's own trumpet here), also I don't want to talk to HR/pay negotiator.

 ## What if you reach your goal?